-If you’re considering making your in-law suite into an Airbnb investment, just make sure you’re being realistic about your local market.
-It will be easier to fill the space consistently if you live in a vacation destination, whether that’s a tourist town or somewhere adjacent to a major university.
+If you’re considering making your in-law suite into an Airbnb investment, make sure you’re being realistic about your local market.
+It will be easier to fill the space consistently if you live in a notable destination (like a tourist town or adjacent to a university).
 You should also consider updating the suite’s design and amenities to provide a great experience for your guests.

 For a longer-term investment, finding a tenant can be a great way to earn steady, reliable income from your mother-in-law suite.
 This money can help you recover the cost of creating the suite or contribute to your monthly mortgage, alleviating the financial stress of homeownership.

 While this can be lucrative, you’ll want to make sure you’re up for the job.
-Running a long-term rental requires a lot more responsibility, as you’ll need to manage the legalities, find a reliable tenant, and take care of regular maintenance.
+Running a long-term rental requires more responsibility, as you’ll need to manage legalities, find tenants, and handle maintenance.

 Here are a few things to keep in mind before moving forward: